callistus-shawn/Image-Style-Transfer/README.md

 ![]( https://github.com/callistus-shawn/Image-Style-Transfer/blob/main/test/readme.gif)
 #### Server :
-Using Flask for the backend allows seamless integration of the image style transfer models with a lightweight and flexible web server.
+Using Flask for the backend allows seamless integration of the image style transfer models with front-end.
 #### Models: